Master Digital SAT Reading Comprehension: Types & Tips

 A Tutor's Guide to Digital SAT Reading Comprehension

 Let's be honest: for many students, the digital SAT reading comprehension questions are the most intimidating part of the test.
 Do you ever read a passage, feel like you understood it, but then get completely stuck between two answer choices?
 Or maybe you find your score isn't budging despite doing practice questions.
-If so, you're definitely not alone.
-It’s a common challenge, but it is one we can absolutely work on together.
+If so, you're not alone.
+It’s a common challenge, but one we can absolutely conquer together.

-Before we get into specific strategies, let’s get a clear picture of what you'll face on test day.
+Before we dive into specific strategies, let’s get a clear picture of what you'll face on test day.
 Knowing the structure is the first step in feeling prepared.
-For parents, understanding these mechanics provides a logical basis for why certain sat prep strategies are effective.
+For parents, understanding these mechanics provides a logical basis for why certain SAT prep strategies are effective.

 What to Expect on Test Day

-The Reading and Writing section on the Digital SAT is divided into two timed parts, called modules.
-Here are the key facts:
+The Reading and Writing section on the Digital SAT is divided into two timed modules.
+Here are the key facts you need to know:

-- You will have two modules, each 32 minutes long.
+- You will face two modules, each 32 minutes long.

 - Each module contains 27 questions.